 Cloud hosting is a favorite when it comes to web hosting options due to its versatility and reliability.
 Cloud hosting, for one thing, relies on several machines instead of only one, like shared hosting, dedicated hosting, and VPS hosting do.
 With more than one machine being used, this means that if one goes down, there are still others in place to pick up the slack and ensure that the website continues running as it is supposed to and that the data is securely stored.

 Reseller hosting is a common type of web hosting that web developers buy in bulk to sell in turn to their clients that they are designing websites for.
 This is much easier for the web developer than having their client choose a web hosting type and provider themselves, as it gives the developer much more freedom to be able to work on the site and ensure it is running properly to safeguard the ideal user experience.
 In addition, it is a much better method for web developers to be able to have heightened control over the websites that are being featured on their portfolios.
 If you have a web designer managing your website, they might have a reseller hosting package to offer you that will make the process much easier, as your web developer will know exactly what resources your website will need to run smoothly.

 Web Hosting for Singapore: Features to Research.

 After you have decided on the right type of web hosting that is right for you, you are half way there to getting your website live on the web.
 The next step to launching your website is deciding on the right web hosting Singapore provider that will give your site the best chance of success.
-When it comes to selecting the web hosting provider you can trust with your website, here are some qualities you should look at (these are the same qualifiers we use for our other top hosting lists like Australia hosting, UK hosting, Ireland hosting, Canadian hosting, & NZ hosting):
+When it comes to selecting the web hosting provider you can trust with your website, here are some qualities you should look at (these are the same qualifiers we use for our other top hosting lists like Australia hosting, UK hosting, Ireland hosting, Canadian hosting, best hosting in India, & NZ hosting):